Gaia-Dental-Studio/eye-disease-detection-v2/README.md

-# Occular Disease Classification App
+# Ocular Disease Classification App

 This repository contains code for an Ocular Disease Classification App built using Streamlit and TensorFlow.
 The app is designed to classify ocular diseases from retinal fundus images.